 Focus on French high schools abroad (AEFE)

 These schools are private and require tuition from all students.
 Study grants are available for students with French nationality.

 The admission criteria are strict and the number of places are limited.
 Even if it’s your greatest desire, there is no guarantee that your kids will be admitted.

 We hope you can see that this major life transition will not be without any difficulty.
 Your choices will be guided by the age of your children, by your future neighbourhood, and your situation.
 Count on us to help you reinvent your family life in Quebec!

 All young parents in Quebec face the difficulty of finding a place for their child in day care.
 The waiting lists are long, and the final decision depends more on availability and location than on the day care itself.
 For new arrivals, the situation is even more difficult because it’s hard to anticipate the necessary steps.
 You have to be prepared to spend several weeks without day care.
-The good news is that C&G Relocation can help you to optimize your search, to choose a day care, and to minimize time spent on a waiting list.
-Before you contact us to benefit from our advice and Read more…
+The good news is that C&G Relocation by Classe Affaires can help you to optimize your search, to choose a day care, and to minimize time spent on a waiting list.
+Before you contact us to benefit Read more…